Public domain in the United States: Public-domain literature

-Public domain images
+Public-domain images

-Thousands of paintings and photographs are under public domain in the USA; these include photographs taken by Jacob Riis, Mathew Brady and Alfred Stieglitz.
+Thousands of paintings and photographs are in the public domain in the U.S., including photographs taken by Jacob Riis, Mathew Brady and Alfred Stieglitz.

 Sound recordings under public domain

-Sound recordings fixed in a tangible form before February 15, 1972, have been generally covered by common law or in some cases by anti-piracy statutes enacted in certain states, not by federal copyright law, and the anti-piracy statutes typically have no duration limit.
-As such, virtually all sound recordings, regardless of age, are presumed to still be under copyright protection in the United States.
+Sound recordings fixed in a tangible form before February 15, 1972, have generally been covered by common law, or in some cases by anti-piracy statutes enacted in certain states, not by federal copyright law, and the anti-piracy statutes typically have no duration limit.
+As such, virtually all sound recordings, regardless of age, are presumed to remain under copyright protection in the United States.
 The 1971 Sound Recordings Act, effective 1972, and the 1976 Copyright Act, effective 1978, provide federal copyright for unpublished and published sound recordings fixed on or after February 15, 1972.
 Recordings fixed before February 15, 1972, are still covered, to varying degrees, by common law or state statutes.
 Any rights or remedies under state law for sound recordings fixed before February 15, 1972, are not annulled or limited by the 1976 Copyright Act until February 15, 2067.
-On that date, all sound recordings fixed before February 15, 1972, will go into the public domain in the United States.
+On that date, all sound recordings fixed before February 15, 1972 will enter the public domain in the United States.
 The extent to which state statutes provide protection is inconsistent and unclear.

 The Music Modernization Act was passed on October 11, 2018.
-Under this act, recordings published before 1923 expired on January 1, 2022; recordings published between 1923 and 1946 will be protected for 100 years after release; recordings published between 1947 and 1956 will be protected for 110 years; and all recordings published after 1956 that were fixed prior to February 15, 1972, will have their protection terminate on February 15, 2067.
+The law mandates that recordings published before 1923 expired on January 1, 2022; recordings published between 1923 and 1946 will be protected for 100 years after release; recordings published between 1947 and 1956 will be protected for 110 years; and the protection for all recordings published after 1956 that were fixed prior to February 15, 1972, will terminate on February 15, 2067.

-For sound recordings fixed on or after February 15, 1972, the earliest year that any will go out of copyright and into the public domain in the U.S. will be 2043, and not in any substantial number until 2048.
-Sound recordings fixed and published on or after February 15, 1972, and before 1978, which did not carry a proper copyright notice on the recording or its cover entered the public domain on publication.
-From 1978 to March 1, 1989, the owners of the copyrights had up to five years to remedy this omission without losing the copyright.
+For sound recordings fixed on or after February 15, 1972, the earliest year that any will enter the public domain will be 2043, and not in any substantial number until 2048.
+Sound recordings fixed and published on or after February 15, 1972, and before 1978 that failed to carry a proper copyright notice on the recording medium or its cover entered the public domain on publication.
+From 1978 to March 1, 1989, the owners of the copyrights were permitted as long as five years to remedy their omission without losing the copyright.
 Since March 1, 1989, no copyright notice has been required.

-Public domain videos
+Public-domain videos

 Since the invention of video capture and animation techniques, thousands of films or videos have entered the public domain.
 Some examples include: